ucvm/markerDB/README.md

 Files appropriate for [IDTAXA](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0521-5) will be coming shortly.

+### Step 6: Share

+Now it's time to share with others!
+The app can be run with `snakemake --use-conda run_app` and this will pop up a browser window on your local computer with the app running.
+But if you really want to share you'll need to run this with a publicly accessible Shiny server somewhere.
+You'll need the `scripts/app.R` and `scripts/write_functions.R` files and of course the database output from above (just the `db` directory is sufficient).
+A bit of Shiny skill is recommend before undertaking this route.

+Alternatively, if the files aren't huge (< 100 MB) you may just want to share your database on Github.

 ## TODO :hammer:

-* Add update step to avoid redownloading existing sequences
+* Add update step to avoid re-downloading existing sequences
   - this will likely entail an ids file that lists all searched sequences
 * Some sort of filtering on per species basis (by clustering).
 There are some clear outliers that need to be cleaned out.

 ## For the pros :trophy:

 For doing it your own way the best bet is to fork the repository and edit away.
-This way your changes will be preserved so you can publishe them properly!
+This way your changes will be preserved so you can publish them properly!
 Pull requests are welcome but need to be broadly useful and well tested.

 Other typos/errors can also be corrected with pull requests or by submitting an issue.